CopernicaMarketingSoftware/PHP-CPP/README.md

 }
 ```

-More information and more examples are available on the official website:
+More information and examples are available on the official website:
 http://www.php-cpp.com.